slim71/SpartanLIFT/doc/Development notes.md

 During mission execution this will cause the vehicle to ascend vertically to the minimum takeoff altitude defined in the MIS_TAKEOFF_ALT parameter, then head towards the 3D position defined in the mission item.

 When an agents stops responding and the network needs to be downsized, we simply put a NAN value in the vector used to store all agents positions.
 Since it is reasonable to think that a network size does not change dramatically during normal operations, we simply don't worry about memory restrictions and usage optimizations (aka we do not resize the vector).

+The Gazebo odometry and the PX4 local positions have about 0.2m off.
+Because of this disalignment, the computations made when the copters are in offboard mode.
+We started checking if the distance between a copter and the latest setpoint is less than 0.2m on each axis and if it was, we would send another velocity setpoint for the offboard mode to track, in order to close in to the point.
+Unfortunately, since the PX4 estimator judges that the copter is already at the desired position, no further movement is made and the offset remains.
+*For now*, we've switched to a **0.4m threshold**.

+That's basically the same reason we needed a manual height compensation: Gazebo's data and the PX4 estimation were not equal, so we had to make sure all copters were hovering around the same height for this application.

 ---
 ## General notes